LPG in Africa – may the games commence

 Most African consumers need very small volumes frequently so the usual big bottles will not do.
 Very small bottles that can be carried on the head will fit the market better but then again, this needs time to develop.

-In Africa, fresh LPG will replace Kerosene that is currently being used in homes to heat and cook.
+In Africa, fresh LPG will replace Kerosene which is currently being used in homes to heat and cook.
 It will replace firewood and even animal dung and turning prospective consumers won’t come at once.
-Let’s not forget, doubling LPG consumption in even one of the bigger African economies is merely a drop on top of the volumes of LPG going to China alone every year.
+Let’s not forget, that doubling LPG consumption in even one of the bigger African economies is merely a drop on top of the volumes of LPG going to China alone every year.
 It will take many years, even a decade until VLGC’s become a common sight off the African shores.

 But no matter what the effort that has to be taken.
 Sellers of LPG will have to go all the way and a little further to develop this market as it will be their last resort.
 North America will continue throwing vast amounts of LPG onto the big volume markets drowning them in the process.